 - Begin to fill the gaps.
 Place items of different sizes and textures next to each other to add variety and make it beautiful.

 - Make sure to fill in any final gaps.
-Part of what makes a charcuterie board so stunning is how full it is.
+Part of what makes a charcuterie board so stunning and fancy is how full it is.

 Start with your "anchors"- larger decorative elements or bowls of things.
 Then build around the anchors and edges of the board and work your way in!
 Use large groupings of foods for a beautiful look.